stephanenicolas/morpheus/README.md

 ### Usage

 Morpheus can be used in 2 different ways :
-* to use a Javassist based class(es) transformer(s)
+* to use a Javassist based class(es) transformer(s) via a gradle DSL
-* to create a new gradle plugin to trigger it inside an Android project.
+* to create a new gradle plugin to apply to an Android project.

 ### Use a Javassist based class(es) transformer(s)